 Youth for Peace Pilgrimage, Pilgrim in Mission, Palestine and Israel

 Eleven United Church of Canada young adults visited Palestine and Israel in August 2019.
 This national Youth for Peace program marked the 10-year anniversary of both the inaugural Youth for Peace Pilgrimage and of the release of Kairos Palestine’s A Moment of Truth document.
+You can read an interview with two of the young adults in their blog post Journey to the Heart of the Holy Land.
+You may also wish to read A trip to the holy land taught us to bear witness to injustice, an article from pilgrimage leader the Very Rev. David Giuliano published in Broadview (formerly the United Church Observer).

 Participants came from the following regions: Prince Edward Island; Sherbrooke and Montreal, Quebec; Ottawa and Sudbury, Ontario; Winnipeg; Yorkton, Saskatchewan; Calgary; Kelowna and Kamloops, British Columbia.
 They are eager to share about their experiences.